hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 ##### Related RFCs

-This is a test suite __interface RFC__.
-It is intended to specify the common behavioral contract of one or more test suite __content RFCs__ that define actual tests.
+This is a test suite __interface HIPE__.
+It is intended to specify the common behavioral contract of one or more test suite __content HIPEs__ that define actual tests.
 (These two types of spec are divided so they can be versioned and standardized separately.)

 ![interface RFCs vs. content RFCs](interface-and-content.png)